Everyday Indian Meal Planning

 - Wanting healthier Indian meals without losing familiar foods

-How nutrition can help
+How nutrition fits in

 - Balance cereals, pulses, vegetables, fruit, nuts, dairy, and oils